NatashaHull/HackUnderflow/README.md

 * `questions` - This figures out which question to which this edit can be traced back.
 * `accept_edit` - This changes the associated `editable`'s body to its own body, saves its revised `editable` and changes the `accepted` attribute to `true` and saves everything.

 This led to a few associated methods for users.
 Assuming that I want to show a user all the suggested edits they have for their questions and answers (which I do), I realized that no direct association would give me this list.
 Moreover, I want users to be able to see whether their edits are pending or accepted on their profile.
-This lead to the following methods:
+This led to the following methods:

 * `suggested_edits` - This adds together both the `suggested_question_edits` and the `suggested_answer_edits`
 * `pending_edit_suggestions` - This finds the `edit_suggestions` that have not been accepted